 The Reggio Emilia approach sees a child as a competent protagonist.
 Children are naturally curious, they are searching for meaning as they make connections from what they know and have experienced to the new and yet unexplored.
 Recognizing and following the children's interests allows classroom learning to become intrinsic.
 For example, when a preschool class showed interest in a particular tree at Loose Park the teachers took them to the tree throughout the school year.
 While visiting the tree, the children observed firsthand how it changed from summer, to fall, to winter, to spring.
 In the classroom and at the park, the children were given many opportunities to question and search for answers about the tree.
-The investigation included experiences which reinforced math skills, problem-solving and emergency literacy - all in relationship to their hands-on investigation of the tree.
+The investigation included experiences which reinforced math skills, problem-solving and emergent literacy - all in relationship to their hands-on investigation of the tree.

 The Teacher, Parent and Child as Collaborators